laresbernardo/lares/README.md

 ## What else is there?

 You can type `lares::` in **RStudio** and you will see a pop-up with all the functions that are currently available within the package.
 If in doubt, you can use the `?` function (i.e. `?lares::function`) and the **Help** tab will display a short explanation on each function and its parameters.
 If you want to check all the documentation, simply run `help(package = lares)`.
+You can find similar family functions in the **See Also** section of each documentation as well.

 ### Getting further help